-5. Background
+4. Background

 The 2007 Annual Report reports against the Council's 2006-16 Long-term Council Community Plan (LTCCP).
-The 2007 Annual Report is in a similar format to the 2006 Annual Report because of this.
+This is the first Annual Report for the 2006-16 LTCCP.

 In respect of the financial statements this is the first year the Council and its subsidiaries are reporting under the new International Financial Reporting Standards (IFRS).